-The inspiration for The Langesford Legacy series came from one of those books.
-Seven and Nine Years Among the Comanche and Apache, written in 1873, was a first-hand account of a husband and wife separated by an attack on their wagon train.
-Another, an 1862 soldier’s pocket manual brought the Civil War to life for me.
-Mixing those with my love for Gone with the Wind created the Langesford family.
+The inspiration for The Langesford Legacy series came from one of those books, Seven and Nine Years Among the Comanche and Apache, written in 1873.
+It was a first-hand account of a husband and wife separated by an attack on their wagon train.
+Another, an 1862 Union soldier’s pocket manual, brought the Civil War to life for me.
+During the next busy decades of my life, my imagination mixed those stories, the family Bible, and the myths/legends of my own and my friends’ families, with my love for history and romance—creating the Langesford family.

 What I didn’t know was that the story wouldn’t end with one book.
 Each generation of this magnificently flawed family had their story to tell as they discovered and suffered the consequences of the sins of their fathers, creating their own secrets as well as a dynasty as enduring as our nation.

 My books are about characters who reach back through time via old books, diaries, letters, postcards, and sepia-toned pictures rescued from dusty attics.
 And as the yellowed pages, stained with faded ink lead them back in time, they discover the lies, and the truths of the past that may help or hinder them as they strive to build a better future.

 It’s as close to time-travel as I can come.
 I hope you enjoy the journey—and visit often.